-By Sandra "SAM" Sather and Jennifer Lawyer, Clinical Pathways LLC
+By Sandra "SAM" Sather and Jennifer Lawyer, Sandra "SAM" Sather and Jennifer Lawyer, Clinical Pathways, LLC

 During the current COVID-19 pandemic, it has become necessary for sponsors of clinical trials to rely on remote methods to access electronic health records and electronic source data.
 With risk-based monitoring becoming more common, and with sponsor/CRO monitors reviewing electronic source data remotely, many questions have arisen regarding what security measures need to be in place to ensure the protection of study participants’ data.